- Selective shielding

 Capacitive sensing is a technique that requires the keyboard to be designed as a complete assembly.
 Individual switches don’t operate on their own: a capacitive keyboard takes the form of a special PCB layout, open-bottom switches that allow the capacitive element to approach the PCB, and special sensing circuitry or firmware.
 While many designs have discrete plunger assembly units for each key station, these units do nothing on their own when removed from the keyboard, as half of the variable capacitor that makes up the capacitive sensor is formed of PCB pads.

 Some capacitive designs use a conductive plastic block as the variable element.
 IBM’s beam spring and Model F designs both take this form.
+The US patent application for IBM’s beam spring keyboard appears to have never been granted, but the overseas patents reference the 1971 application.

 Foam pad—or “foam and foil”—switches have a foam pad fitted to the bottom of the plunger, affixed onto which is a thin layer of metallic foil.
 The distance between foil layer and the PCB affects the capacitance registered at that key position.
 Keystrokes are detected when the foil layer is resting on top of the PCB; the solder mask on the PCB and (where present) the plastic coating on the foil presumably prevent a short circuit.
 The compressible foam pad allows the plunger to continue being pressed past the point that the foil layer reaches the PCB, to provide overtravel.
 As such, the complete assembly will not operate without the use of an extra moving part (the foam pad) beyond the plunger itself.
 Worse, the foam pads are a weakness in the design: as foam can stiffen with age and lose its flexibility, some older keyboards fail due to the foam pad failing to re-expand after a key is struck.